LTL-Transfer: Skill Transfer for Temporal Task Specification: Selected Solution Trajectories in Simulation

-Consider the case with \textit{mixed} training set with $5$ formulas on \textit{map~0}.
+Consider the case with~\textit{Mixed} training set with $5$ formulas on \textit{Map~0}.
 The training formulas are: \begin{itemize} \item $ \F grass ~\wedge ~ \F shelter ~ \wedge ~ \F(wood ~\wedge ~\X \F workbench)$ \item $\F toolshed ~\wedge ~\F workbench ~ \wedge ~ \F shelter ~\wedge ~ \\(\neg toolshed ~\U ~shelter) ~\wedge~ \F(grass ~\wedge ~\F bridge)$ \item $\F toolshed ~\wedge ~ \F(shelter ~\wedge ~ \F (axe ~ \wedge ~ \F wood))$ \item $\F iron ~\wedge~ \F(shelter ~\wedge ~ \X \F(bridge ~\wedge ~ \X \F factory))$ \item $\F factory$ \end{itemize}

-One of the \textit{Mixed} test formulas was $\varphi_{test} = \F workbench ~ \wedge ~ \F grass ~\wedge ~ \F axe$.
-The reward machine for this task specification is depicted in Figure \ref{fig:unpruned}.
-Given the training set of formulas, and the use of the \textit{Constrained} edge matching criterion, the start state is disconnected from all downstream states as no transition-centric options match with the edge transitions.
-Therefore, the agent does not attempt to solve the task and returns failure with the reason being \textit{no feasible path}, i.e., a disconnected reward machine graph after removing infeasible edges.
+One of the~\textit{Mixed} test formulas is $\varphi_{test} = \F workbench ~ \wedge ~ \F grass ~\wedge ~ \F axe$.
+The reward machine for this task specification is depicted in Figure~\ref{fig:rm_original}.
+Given the training set of formulas and the use of the \textit{Constrained} edge-matching condition, the start reward machine state is disconnected from all downstream states as no transition-centric options match the edge transitions, shown in Figure~\ref{fig:rm_pruned}.
+Therefore, LTL-Transfer does not attempt to solve the task and returns failure with the reason being~\textit{no feasible path}, i.e., a disconnected reward machine graph after removing infeasible edges.

-If the \textit{Relaxed} edge matching criterion is used, there are matching transition-centric options for each of the RM edges.
-The trajectory adopted by the agent when transferring the policies is depicted in Figure \ref{fig:traj}.
-The agent collects all the three requisite resources before it terminates the task execution.
-Further note that the agent passes through a $wood$ resource grid as the specification does not explicitly prohibit it.
+If the~\textit{Relaxed} edge-matching condition is used, there are matching transition-centric options for each edge, shown in Figure~\ref{fig:rm_original}.
+The trajectory produced by LTL-Transfer when transferring the policies is depicted in Figure~\ref{fig:traj}.
+The robot collects all three requisite resources before it terminates the task execution.
+Further, note that the robot passes through a grid containing $wood$ as the specification does not explicitly prohibit it.